guardian/actions-riff-raff/README.md

 The ARN for a role that the action assumes using AssumeRoleWithWebIdentity.
 This is required to upload artifacts to the Riff-Raff bucket.

 ### `projectName`
-Used instead of `app` to override the default Riff-Raff project naming strategy.
+The Riff-Raff project name to upload files for.

 ### `config`
 *Required* (unless setting `configPath`)